Cartmel Priory: 17th century

-Despite the villagers' being allowed to keep the church, the lead was stripped from the nave, and until 1618 when George Preston, a landowner at nearby Holker Hall, provided considerable finances to allow the roof to be reinstated, the villagers actually worshipped in the choir, rather than the nave of the church.
-In 1643 some Roundhead troops stayed in the village, stabling their horses in the church.
+Despite the villagers' being allowed to keep the church, the lead was stripped from the nave roof, and until 1618 when George Preston, a landowner at nearby Holker Hall, provided considerable finances to allow the roof to be reinstated, the villagers actually worshipped in the choir, rather than the nave of the church.
+George Preston also provided decorated plaster ceilings (since removed) and the elaborate timber screens round the chancel, which combine Classical features with Flamboyant Gothic tracery and were possibly made by Flemish carvers.
+In 1643, during the English Civil War, some Parliamentarian troops stayed in the village, stabling their horses in the church.
 Bullet holes from this time are still visible in the southwest door of the nave.
+The troops also destroyed a pair of organs which had been provided by George Preston, and probably broke up the Harrington tomb.
+This was later crudely reconstructed and inserted in the chancel wall, damaging the sedilia and displacing a medieval effigy of a canon, which now lies on the Town Choir floor.

 The nave was used after the Dissolution as a prison and later between 1624 and 1790 as a grammar school.